peterbe/grymt/README.md

 * Ultimately `grymt` is a solution to not being able to use [Grunt](http://gruntjs.com/) as desired.
-Grunt is great but it's hard to get it to work exactly as you like.
-Individual Grunt "recipes" work well but not all together.
+Grunt is a great framework but it's hard to get it to work exactly as you like.
+Individual Grunt "recipes" work, but not all together.

 Demo
 ----